FongKingAwesomeApps/meal-planner/DECISIONS.md

 - **Week plan read-only view** — Plan tab exists but needs verification it pulls fresh data from Worker and renders correctly
 - **Notifications to family on plan publish** — family members should get a push when the week's meals are set
 - **Limit bar dots** — Indulgent showing too many circles on family app in some cases
+- **Family picks status view** — after submitting picks, family members can see their selections in the app marked as "pending" or "approved"; resets automatically at the start of each new week so they can pick fresh

 ---